 Stable Foundation

 The cost of capital remained within a safe threshold, allowing homebuyers to confidently utilize financial leverage without excessive concern over debt service.
-Interest rates were not yet the primary factor driving market behavior.
+Interest rates were not yet the primary driver of market behavior.

 Interest Rate Shock

-Directly ending the era of cheap capital and creating a short-term psychological shock for those heavily reliant on financial leverage.
+Directly ending the era of cheap capital and creating a short-term psychological shock for market participants heavily reliant on financial leverage.

 Key Observation

-Homebuyers from the 2023–2024 period are beginning to see their preferential rate terms expire (typically after 12–24 months), pushing them into floating rate structures just as the market hits its peak.
-This "sensitive" group faces doubled capital costs, and the resulting debt pressure may force fire sales, directly increasing market supply.
+Homebuyers from the 2023–2024 period are beginning to see their preferential interest rate terms expire (typically after 12–24 months), pushing them into floating rate structures just as the market hits its peak.
+This "highly sensitive" group faces doubled capital costs, and the resulting debt pressure may force fire sales, directly increasing market supply.

 Consequences: Sharp Market Polarization and Data Noise

 As interest rates climb, market homogeneity dissolves into distinct layers.
-Financial pressure forces sellers to choose between two paths: either accepting reduced profit expectations to exit quickly, or resorting to "loss-cutting" to escape the burden of debt.
+Financial pressure forces sellers to choose between two paths: either accepting reduced profit expectations to exit the market quickly, or resorting to "loss-cutting" to escape the burden of compounding debt.

-This group is hit hardest; prices drop sharply and rapidly as they cannot sustain losses for extended periods.
+This group is hit hardest; asset prices drop sharply and rapidly as speculative buyers lack the financial capacity to absorb long-term losses.

-Price volatility is slower as owners can still derive utility from the asset or possess more stable financial backgrounds.
+Price volatility is significantly slower as asset owners can still derive utility from the property or possess more stable, non-leveraged financial backgrounds.

-The emergence of highly varied asking prices accompanied by conflicting information creates significant noise in market data.
-For valuation professionals, forecasting trends becomes challenging as statistical figures no longer reflect a unified market price level.
+The emergence of highly varied asking prices accompanied by conflicting market information creates significant noise in empirical data.
+For valuation professionals, forecasting market trends becomes exceptionally challenging as statistical figures no longer reflect a unified market price level.

 Cash Flow Pressure & Financial "Suffocation"

-Rising rates increase capital costs rapidly, directly squeezing monthly cash flow.
-In many cases, actual rental income is no longer sufficient to cover interest expenses, leading to "suffocation"—where owners must subsidize losses monthly, often leading to urgent sales to preserve capital.
+Rising interest rates expand capital costs rapidly, directly squeezing monthly net cash flows.
+In many cases, actual rental yields are no longer sufficient to cover debt service obligations, leading to financial "suffocation"—where owners must subsidize operations out-of-pocket, often forcing urgent exits to preserve equity.

-When interest expenses exceed the threshold of endurance, the mandatory need to sell completely overrides any profit expectations.
-Market data shows sharp drops in asking prices with large negotiation margins to quickly settle bank liabilities.
+When interest expenses exceed the threshold of financial endurance, the mandatory need to liquidate completely overrides long-term profit expectations.
+Market data shows sharp drops in asking prices with substantial negotiation margins to quickly settle outstanding banking liabilities.

 Stability and Lag Effect

-Owners typically do not have an urgent need to sell, forming a psychological "price anchoring" at high levels.
-This reflects a slow reaction, or even a psychological "freeze," in the face of negative market shifts.
+Owners in this category typically do not have an urgent need to liquidate, forming a psychological "price anchoring" at elevated historical levels.
+This reflects a prolonged reaction lag, or a temporary psychological "freeze," in the face of negative macroeconomic shifts.

-Higher deposit rates increase opportunity costs.
-New investors demand higher yields to compensate for risk, creating a significant gap between reality and expectation, resulting in market "mismatch" and stagnant transactions.
+Higher risk-free deposit rates increase the opportunity cost of capital.
+Consequently, new incoming investors demand higher yields to compensate for real estate risk, creating a significant gap between buyer expectations and seller asking prices, resulting in market stagnation.

 Insights from an In-depth Valuation Perspective

-The intense volatility of interest rates in early 2026 poses a major challenge in synchronizing data across valuation methods.
-In principle, different approaches must converge toward a single market value, but in a fast-moving market, valuers require exceptional sensitivity to process market signals:
+The intense volatility of interest rates in early 2026 poses a major challenge in reconciling input parameters across valuation methods.
+In principle, different approaches must converge toward a single market value conclusion, but in a fast-moving market, valuers require exceptional economic sensitivity to decode market signals:

 Challenges in Synchronizing Input Data

-Rising rates impact valuation parameters multi-dimensionally.
-While the Sales Comparison Approach is susceptible to historical transaction data, the Income Approach is more sensitive to immediate updates in capital costs.
-The discrepancy lies in the lag of transaction data compared to actual cash flow developments.
+Rising rates impact valuation variables multi-dimensionally.
+While the Market Comparison Approach is inherently constrained by historical backward-looking transaction data, the Income Approach reacts instantaneously to updated capital costs.
+The discrepancy lies in the transaction data lag versus immediate cash flow compression.

-The divergence in results from various approaches indicates a significant reaction lag in the market.
-If valuers merely apply historical transactions without indices for adjustment, estimated values risk becoming "artificial" and failing to reflect the true 2026 reality.
+The divergence in results from various approaches indicates a significant reaction lag in the open market.
+If valuation professionals merely apply historical transactions without calculating sophisticated time-adjustment indices, the concluded values risk becoming "artificial" and failing to reflect the true 2026 economic landscape.

 Impact by Market Segment